José Santacruz

-José Santacruz Londoño (also known as Chepe Santacruz; 1 October 1943 – 5 March 1996) was a Colombian drug lord.
+José Santacruz Londoño (1 October 1943 – 5 March 1996), sometimes known as El Chepe or Chepe Santacruz, was a Colombian drug lord.
 Along with Gilberto Rodríguez Orejuela, Miguel Rodríguez Orejuela, and Hélmer Herrera Buitrago, Londoño was a leader of the Cali Cartel.

 Biography

 Cali Cartel

 Londoño and the Rodríguez Orejuela brothers formed the Cali Cartel in the 1970s.
 They were primarily involved in marijuana trafficking.
 In the 1980s, they branched out into cocaine trafficking.
-At some point, the cartel supplied 80% of the United States' and 90% of the European cocaine market.
+At some point, the cartel supplied 80% of the United States' cocaine supply.

 The Cali Cartel was less violent than its rival, the Medellín Cartel.
-While the Medellín Cartel was involved in a brutal campaign of violence against the Colombian government the Cali Cartel grew.
+While the Medellín Cartel was involved in a brutal campaign of violence against the Colombian government, the Cali Cartel grew.
 The cartel was much more inclined toward bribery than violence.
 After the demise of the Medellín Cartel, the DEA and Colombian authorities turned their attention toward Cali.
 The campaign began in the summer of 1995.

 Capture and escape

 Several Cali Cartel leaders were arrested during the summer of 1995; Gilberto was arrested on June 9, Londoño on July 4 in a restaurant at north of Bogotá, and Miguel on August 6.
-However, Londoño escaped on January 11, 1996, from La Picota prison in Bogotá, after bribing several people, Santacruz escaped through security glass from a faceless prosecutor's interrogation room and fled in a van.
+However, Londoño escaped on January 11, 1996, from La Picota prison in Bogotá, after bribing several people, Londoño escaped through security glass from a faceless prosecutor's interrogation room and fled in a van.
 The government offered a reward for his capture.
-His motives for escaping were attributed to a number of reasons.

 He was in charge of consolidating the network of hitmen and armed men of the cartel, for which he established an alliance with old members of the Medellín Cartel; he was to exert more control over some of the smuggling networks, which had begun acting more independently after the cartel's leaders were incarcerated; and he coordinated the assassination of about 27 potential witnesses against him and some of the other capos of the cartel, and apparently was arranging for the assassination of important figures of the government.